Helpful Guidelines for Organizations Considering Healthcare Foundation of Wilson Responsive Grant Requests

 - Grants to for-profit entities or efforts

 - Retirement of debt or any expenses previously incurred

-- Salaries for continued operations of previously approved grants as sustainability was required for original grant approval
+- Salaries for current operations, which also includes salaries in previously approved grants, as sustainability was required for original grant approval

 - Funding of deficient operational shortfalls or funding that substitutes existing funding or debt relief